nasa-jpl/ION-DTN/README.txt

 To build ION for RTEMS, cd into ion-open-source/arch-rtems and see the instructions in the README text file.

-To build ION for Windows, see the instructions in the winion.pdf document.
+To build ION for Windows, see the instructions in the "Building ION from source on Windows.pdf" document.

 To build ION for the ARM-based AT91SAM9G20 board, cd into ion-open-source/arch-uClibc and see the instructions in the